 Óðinn Coast Guard Vessel

 The Coast Guard Vessel Óðinn is as one of the Maritime Museum’s main exhibitions.
-We offer three guided tours daily on board the ship at 13:00, 14:00 & 15:00.
-The guide will walk with visitors through the ship and tell about it's history and life on board, and the important role it had as a former Coast Guard Vessel.
-The guided tour takes about 40-60 minutes.
+We offer three guided tours daily on board the ship at 13:00, 14:00 & 15:00 from March to November.

-- In some places there are high thresholds and fixtures/irregularities in the flooring.
+- Please note that in some places, there are high thresholds and fixtures/irregularities in the flooring.

 - Stairs/ladders are steep